fiddleplum/211/README.md

+## Installation

+This website only requires PHP.
+Just clone or copy the repository into a web-enabled folder and it should work without any initialization or configuration.

 ## Service and User Management

 To manage the services and users, the website employs a Content Management System (CMS).
 It is located in the folder `/cms`.